 This national organisation embraces women of all ranks and grades within the police service.
 It gives women a voice, helps raise awareness of issues affecting women, and offers a framework of female support.

 Within Hertfordshire, officers and staff have an accessible network for discussing and dealing with particular career or life issues.
 That can be anything from equal opportunities to family-friendly working practices.

-For general enquiries please email email@example.com.
-You can also find more information at http://www.bawp.org/.
+For general enquiries please email admin.
+You can also find more on the BAWP website (opens in a new window).